 Certain of the Company's subsidiaries lease warehouse and office space from one or more of the principals or former principals of those subsidiaries.
-These leases include the following:

-On October 10, 2016, the Company's wholly-owned subsidiary, Western State Design, entered into a lease agreement pursuant to which it leases 17,600 square feet of warehouse and office space from an affiliate of Dennis Mack, a director and employee of the Company, and Tom Marks, Executive Vice President, Business Development and President of the West Region of the Company.
+These leases include the following: On October 10, 2016, the Company's wholly-owned subsidiary, Western State Design, entered into a lease agreement pursuant to which it leases 17,600 square feet of warehouse and office space from an affiliate of Dennis Mack, a director and employee of the Company, and Tom Marks, Executive Vice President, Business Development and President of the West Region of the Company.
 The lease had an initial term of five years and provides for two successive three-year renewal terms at the option of the Company.
 Monthly base rental payments were \$12,000 during the initial term of the lease.
 The Company exercised its option to renew the lease for the first three-year renewal term.
 Base rent for the first renewal term is \$19,000 per month.
 In addition to base rent, Western State Design is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
-Payments under this lease totaled approximately \$114,000 during each of the six months ended December 31, 2023 and 2022, and \$57,000 during each of the three months ended December 31, 2023 and 2022.
+Payments under this lease totaled approximately \$114,000 \$195,000 and \$171,000 during each of the six nine months ended December 31, 2023 March 31, 2024 and 2022, 2023, respectively, and \$81,000 and \$57,000 during each of the three months ended December 31, 2023 March 31, 2024 and 2022, 2023, respectively.

 On October 31, 2017, the Company's wholly-owned subsidiary, Tri-State Technical Services, entered into lease agreements pursuant to which it leases a total of 81,000 square feet of warehouse and office space from an affiliate of Matt Stephenson, former President of Tri-State.
 Monthly base rental payments totaled \$21,000 during the initial terms of the leases.
 Each lease had an initial term of five years and provides for two successive three-year renewal terms at the option of the Company.
 The Company exercised its option to renew the leases for the first three-year renewal term.
 Base rent for the first renewal term is \$25,000.
 In addition to such leases, since May 1, 2023, Tri-State Technical Services has also leased an additional 50,000 square feet of space from Mr. Stephenson.
 Monthly base rental payments for the additional space total \$15,000.
 The term of this lease will expire upon the expiration of the other leases with Mr. Stephenson described above.
 In addition to base rent, Tri-State is responsible under the leases for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
-Payments under these leases totaled approximately \$253,000 and \$132,000 during the six months ended December 31, 2023 and 2022, respectively, and \$134,000 and \$66,000 during the three months ended December 31, 2023 and 2022, respectively.
+Payments under these leases totaled approximately \$253,000 \$388,000 and \$132,000 \$200,000 during the six nine months ended December 31, 2023 March 31, 2024 and 2022, 2023, respectively, and \$134,000 \$135,000 and \$66,000 \$67,000 during the three months ended December 31, 2023 March 31, 2024 and 2022, 2023, respectively.